 - You may also be fitted for a special shoe or boot that may allow you to bear weight.

-If the bones are not aligned, you will need surgery.
+If the bones are not aligned, you may need surgery.
 A bone doctor (orthopedic surgeon) will do your surgery.
-After surgery you will wear a cast for 6 - 8 weeks.
+After surgery you will wear a cast for 6 to 8 weeks.

 Relieving Your Symptoms

 You can decrease swelling by:

 - Resting and not putting weight on your foot

 Make an ice pack by putting ice in a plastic bag and wrapping a cloth around it.